 Constipation can also affect the strength of pelvic floor muscles.
 These muscles, stretching from the pubic bone at the front to the coccyx (tail-bone) at the back, can be weakened by straining, pregnancy and childbirth, or perhaps heavy lifting.
 Strong pelvic floor muscles are necessary for bladder and bowel control - to be able to 'hold on'.

 Absorbency refers to the amount of urine an incontinence product is able to absorb and retain before leaking.
 Incontinence needs range from light to heavy, with different absorbency levels also serving different activities, such as sports or overnight needs.
 For light incontinence, pads are generally most useful.
-For those experiencing moderate to heavy incontinence, pull-up pants or adult nappies can provide more coverage and subsequent peace of mind.
+For those experiencing moderate to heavy incontinence, pull-up pants or all-in-one slips can provide more coverage and subsequent peace of mind.

 Continence products will have notes regarding the levels of absorbency.
 It’s best to go for a more absorbent option if you’re unsure, creating contingency in the product’s absorbency capacities.